-The outstanding capital stock of the Company on February 29, 2008 consisted of 100,876,558 shares of Common Stock, par value \$1.00 per share.
-Holders of Common Stock are entitled to one vote (non-cumulative) for each share of such stock registered in their respective names at the close of business on February 29, 2008, the record date for determining stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
+The outstanding capital stock of the Company on February 28, 2018 consisted of 218,197,322 shares of Common Stock, par value \$1.00 per share.
+Holders of Common Stock are entitled to one vote (non-cumulative) for each share of such stock registered in their respective names at the close of business on February 28, 2018, the record date for determining stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.

 A majority of the outstanding shares will constitute a quorum at the Annual Meeting.
 Abstentions will be counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 In accordance with the General Corporation Law of the state of Delaware, the election of the nominees named herein as Directors will require the affirmative vote of a plurality of the votes cast by the shares of Company Common Stock entitled to vote in the election provided that a quorum is present at the Annual Meeting.
-In the case of a plurality vote requirement (as in the election of directors), where no particular percentage vote is required, the outcome is solely a matter of comparing the number of votes cast for each nominee, with those nominees receiving the most votes being elected, and hence only votes for director nominees (and not abstentions) are relevant to the outcome.
-In this case, the two nominees receiving the most votes will be elected.
-The affirmative vote of a majority of the outstanding shares of common stock of the Company entitled to vote and present in person or by proxy at the Annual Meeting is required for approval of the proposals to approve the Performance-Based Incentive Cash Compensation Plan for Executive Officers and the 2008 Stock Incentive Plan.
-Abstentions will have the effect of a vote against those proposals and broker non-votes will be disregarded and will have no effect on the outcome of the vote on those proposals.
+In the case of a plurality vote requirement (as in the election of directors), where no particular percentage vote is required, the outcome is solely a matter of comparing the number of votes cast for each nominee, with those nominees receiving the most votes being elected, and hence only votes for director nominees (and not abstentions or broker non-votes) are relevant to the outcome.
+In this case, the nominees receiving the most votes will be elected.
+The affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote at the meeting is required to approve the ratification of the appointment of the Company's independent registered public accounting firm for fiscal year 2018 and to approve the 2018 Stock Incentive Plan.
+Abstentions will have the effect of a vote against the proposals for the ratification of the appointment of the Company's independent registered public accounting firm and to approve the 2018 Stock Incentive Plan, while broker non-votes will have no effect on either proposal and will be disregarded.
 There are no rights of appraisal or similar dissenter's rights with respect to any matter to be acted upon pursuant to this Proxy Statement.
-It is expected that shares held of record by officers and directors of the Company, which in the aggregate represent approximately 59 percent of the outstanding shares of Common Stock, will be voted for the nominees and the proposals to approve the Performance-Based Incentive Cash Compensation Plan for Executive Officers and the 2008 Stock Incentive Plan.
+It is expected that shares held of record by officers and directors of the Company, which in the aggregate represent approximately 56 percent of the outstanding shares of Common Stock, will be voted for the nominees, for the ratification of the appointment of the Company's independent registered publ